Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Abstract

 \section{Abstract}

 Compared to conventional cameras, event cameras provide a high dynamic range and low latency, offering greater robustness to rapid motion and challenging lighting conditions.
-Although the potential of event cameras for visual place recognition (VPR) has been established, the development of robust VPR frameworks under severe illumination changes remains an open research problem.
-In this paper, we introduce an ensemble-based approach to event camera place recognition that combines sequence-matched results from multiple event-to-frame reconstructions, VPR feature extractors, and temporal resolutions.
-Unlike previous event-based ensemble methods limited to temporal resolution, our broader fusion strategy delivers significantly improved robustness under varied lighting conditions (afternoon, sunset, night, etc.), achieving 57\% relative improvement in Recall@1 across day-night transitions.
+Although the potential of event cameras for visual place recognition (VPR) has been established, developing robust VPR frameworks under severe illumination changes remains an open research problem.
+Here, we introduce an ensemble-based approach to event camera place recognition that combines sequence-matched results from multiple event-to-frame reconstructions, VPR feature extractors, and temporal resolutions.
+Unlike previous event-based ensemble methods, which only utilise temporal resolution, our broader fusion strategy delivers significantly improved robustness under varied lighting conditions (e.g., afternoon, sunset, night), achieving up to 77\% relative improvement in Recall@1 across day-night transitions.
 We evaluate our approach on two long-term driving datasets (with 8 km per traverse) without metric subsampling, thereby preserving natural variations in speed and stop duration that influence event density.
-We also conduct a comprehensive analysis of key design choices, including binning strategies, polarity handling, reconstruction methods, and feature extractors, to identify the most critical components for robust performance.
+We also conduct a comprehensive analysis of key design choices, including binning strategies, reconstruction methods, and feature extractors, to identify the most critical components for robust performance.
 Additionally, we propose a modification to the standard sequence matching framework that enhances performance at longer sequence lengths.
-To facilitate future research, we will release our codebase and benchmarking framework.
+To facilitate future research, we release our codebase and benchmarking framework\footnote{\url{https://github.com/theresejoseph/ensemble_event_vpr_bench}}.